Dotbnetcsharp/Dotnet/README.md

+Dev Note: The API first checks for DocumentNumber in the request.
+If DocumentNumber is not provided, then as a second priority, it will check for CmtDocumentNo and fetch records using it.

 Dev Note: In the request, the documentno field is incorrect.
 We need to pass DocumentNumber instead, as it is correctly defined in the DTO.